 Your quote will be dependant on certain features of your policy, the size of the sum to insure and also your perceived risk – your job/hobbies etc.

 Age is a factor.
-Life cover will be more expensive for an older applicant, additionally somebody of poor health can expect larger premiums.
+Life cover will be more expensive for an older applicant, additionally, somebody suffering from certain medical conditions may expect higher monthly premiums.

 Numerous details are used to calculate the cover premium, including location, hobbies, occupation, lifestyle (health, weight, fitness etc)